 The essence of colocation is that it allows current workloads to be outsourced to third-party data centers, along with performance and risk.
 Uptime is assured in service level agreements (SLAs).
 Consider too that many enterprises use on-demand and pay-as-needed cloud to help mitigate unpredictable business events should the need to scale up their infrastructures arise.
 Knowing that one has a dedicated infrastructure and managed services for predictable workloads provides peace of mind to CIOs and their teams.

 Gartner predicts that by 2020, 90 percent of enterprises will adopt hybrid IT infrastructure management capabilities.
 The promise of far greater agility and lower total cost of ownership compared to on-premises IT services is simply too enticing to ignore.
 Add to that, hybrid IT infrastructures also bestow a number of key cloud advantages—like rapid application deployment, elastic pricing and scalability.

 A few caveats remain, however.
 Enterprises must fully define their cloud-first strategy to better understand the role public cloud plays in their overall hybrid IT.
 Such infrastructure should be designed to work well not only today but many years down the line.

 Finally, enterprises must strive to make on-prem and cloud infrastructures play well together to derive the most value.
-Leveraging software management platforms like Tuangru can help CIOs do just that, while also removing the inherent complexity in hybrid IT.
+Leveraging a DCIM software and tools can help CIOs do just that, while also removing the inherent complexity in hybrid IT.

 Clearly, the one-size-fits-all infrastructure is becoming obsolete.
 The new norm is hybrid IT because it offers what today’s businesses need: a scalable, agile infrastructure that delivers reliable performance at a reduced cost.